 This course is graded.
 Participants will receive a letter grade (A-F) based on their performance.

-This course is pre-approved for 120 ISA CEUs for Utility Specialist, Certified Arborist, Municipal Specialist, Climber Specialist, and Aerial Lift as well as 120 SAF CEUs.
+We are seeking re-approval for 100 ISA CEUs for Utility Specialist, Certified Arborist, Municipal Specialist, Climber Specialist, and Aerial Lift as well as 100 SAF CEUs.

-This 12-week course is 100% online using a combination of tutorials, discussions, and projects.
+This 10-week course is 100% online using a combination of tutorials, discussions, and projects.
 All course work is delivered asynchronously, i.e. no set meeting times.

 Participants can expect to spend 10+ hours per week completing the assigned tasks.